mirfan899/sppas/plugins/sampa2ipa/README.txt

 It can convert either individual time-aligned phonemes or time-aligned strings of phonemes like syllables.
 The converted transcription is saved in a new file.
 Any symbol in the transcription tier which is not in the conversion file is not replaced.

-In case of TextGrid output, it converts into the Praat adaptation of the IPA.
+In case of TextGrid files, it converts into the Praat version of the IPA.

 ------------------------------------------------------------------------------